Mahox99/Ferst_Drim/README.md

 # Ferst_Drim
-Simple fps game in Unity where player can explore open world and discover fictional content.
+Simple fps game in Unity where the player can explore openworld and discover fictional content.
 Main features:

 - expanded 3D map includes idustry buldings and natural surface.